openscope/openscope/documentation/airport-guides/ltba.md

 ### Other aerodromes of interest

 ##### Istanbul New Airport, LTFM
-*Istanbul New Airport*  is an international airport under construction in the *Arnavutköy* district on the European side of Istanbul.
-The reason for the construction is the lack of capacity of *Istanbul Atatürk Airport*, which has reached its capacity limits.
+*Istanbul New Airport*  is an international airport under construction in the *Arnavutköy* district on the European side of Istanbul, with the aim of replacing the current *Istanbul Atatürk Airport*, which has reached its capacity limits.
-The contruction of the airport has begun in May 2015 and it's opening is announced for 29 October 2018 but there are delays expected.
-Once the new airport has commenced operations, *Istanbul Atatürk Airport* is going to be closed down for scheduled passenger flights.
+The construction of the airport began in May 2015 and its inauguration is scheduled for the 29th of October 2018, although delays are expected.
+Once the new airport commences operations, *Istanbul Atatürk Airport* will be closed down for scheduled passenger flights.
 The construction of the airport is set to take place in several stages, expanding the airport and its facilities over time.
-At the first stage, *Istanbul New Airport* is going to have a main terminal with a total passenger capacity of 90 million and 2 independent runways, whilst at completion stage the airport is going to have 6 runways and a capacity of 150 million passengers annually, expandable to 200 million.
+For the first stage, *Istanbul New Airport* will have a main terminal with a total passenger capacity of 90 million and 2 independent runways.
+Once fully completed however, the airport will have a total of 6 runways and a capacity of 150 million passengers annually, expandable to 200 million.

+Planned runways:
 Runway 17L/35R, 3,750m (12,303ft)
 Runway 17R/35L, 3,750m (12,303ft)
 Runway 18L/36R, 3,750m (12,303ft)